 Our custom is a different preacher for each service.
 Therefore, we have a preaching Rota.
 Rev. David Justin Lynch and Rev. Dcn, Sharon Kay Talley, and preach in rotation.
 Our guest preachers have included Fr.
 Manny Edgar-Beltran, Mo.
 Donna Owen, Fr.
 Richard Sinacola, and Rt.
 Rev. Paul Breton.
 Anyone wanting to preach is encouraged to contact the Pastor.
 We welcome lay preachers as well as clergy.

 We use the Roman Catholic Lectionary, with occasional variations.
-Lectors have the option of vesting and being in the Altar Party, or not vesting and sitting in the congregation.
-Lectors who vest have the option of reciting or chanting their assigned reading.
 The Second Reading is ordinarily in Spanish.
-Except for the Gospel, lay persons read all scripture selections.
+Except for the Gospel, laypersons sing/read all scripture selections.
 On Sundays, the readings are chanted.
-Readers may vest in albs and be part of the Altar Party if they choose.
+Readers are vested in albs.
 Please speak to the Parish Deacon to participate in this ministry.

 We use the current Roman Catholic Order of Mass with the following variations: 1.
 We use the wording from the Roman Missal Second edition for the Gloria, Credo, Sanctus, and Agnus Dei.
 2. We administer communion first to the congregation, then acolytes, then assisting clergy, and last, the Presider.
 3. After the Post Communion Prayer, we offer special blessings and prayers for infirmities, anniversaries, memorials, travellers, and other needs.